Pogacar crushes Roglic to seal Tour de France title - WHIZ News

 Pogacar, who finished third at last year’s Spanish Vuelta won by Roglic, might have had an even bigger lead by now had he not suffered a major setback in the first week of the three-week marathon, raced over more than 3,400 kilometers (2,100 miles) and all five of France’s mountain ranges.

-On Stage 7, Pogacar plummeted from third to 16th overall, when he was caught out in crosswinds that broke up the racing.
+On Stage 7, Pogacar plummeted from third to 16th overall, when he was caught out in crosswinds.
 But he shook off his disappointment and set about clawing his way back.

 A win on Stage 9 ahead of Roglic in the Pyrenees soon followed and helped put him back in contention.
-In hindsight, Roglic may well rue that he and his Jumbo-Visma teammates didn’t pay closer attention and allowed him so much leash.
+In hindsight, Roglic may well rue that he and his Jumbo-Visma teammates didn’t pay closer attention and allowed his friend and rival from the UAE Team Emirates squad so much leash.

 Pogacar followed up with another victory on Stage 15 and had been in second place overall for the past week.

 While Roglic was surrounded at the Tour by powerful support riders who labored tirelessly to protect his race lead, Pogacar had no such luxuries.
-Beating Roglic in the man-to-man time trial, where riders raced alone against the clock, was a fitting tribute to the way in which Pogacar has often fought by himself at the race.
+Beating Roglic in the man-to-man time trial, the two of them alone against the clock, was a fitting tribute to the way in which Pogacar has often relied on his own formidable resources, the brightest prodigy in an exciting crop of young riders who lit up the Tour.

 More Tour de France coverage: https://apnews.com/tag/TourdeFrance and https://twitter.com/AP_Sports